sumowll/BD4H-Bootcamp/web/spark-graphx.md

 The 4019 code correponds to [Hypertension](http://www.hipaaspace.com/Medical_Billing/Coding/ICD-9/Diagnosis/4019), which is reasonable.

 ## Similar patients
-Given a patient diagnostic graph, we could also find similar patients.
+Given a patient diagnostic graph, we can also find similar patients.
 One of the most straightforward approach is shortest path on the graph.

 ```scala
 val sssp = graph.